 Pretty much everyone has heard the "seafood diet" joke ("I see it and I eat it!")—but to reduce caloric intake, lose weight, and have a heart-healthy diet, seafood is no joke.
 Ounce for ounce, compared to animal protein equivalents, seafood is the reigning champion of lean protein.
 See the links below for healthy seafood recipe ideas.
 And for the sake of the Massachusetts economy, food freshness, and a reduced carbon footprint (PDF, 9 MB) (see page 59), be sure to shop local whenever possible.

-WHERE TO GO - From the A&A Seafood Corp in New Bedford to Young's Fish Market in Orleans on Cape Cod, Manta's Massachusetts Seafood Stores alphabetical list can help you ferret out the freshest flounder—with listings of both local fish markets and larger chain grocery stores carry local fare as well (local being the key word—the shorter the distance from the sea to you, the fresher the goods, and less travel distance means less petroleum used in transport).
+WHERE TO GO - The Massachusetts Division of Marine Fisheries Find a Seafood Retail Location page can help you ferret out the freshest flounder—with listings of both local fish markets and larger chain grocery stores that carry local and domestic seafood.
+(The shorter the distance from the sea to you, the fresher the goods, and less travel distance means less petroleum used in transport.)
 And for the closest sea-to-table connection possible without actually hooking the fish yourself, try a community supported fishery (CSF) or other seafood operation that sells the catch locally and regionally and direct to the consumers.
 With CSFs, customers pre-pay for a season of fresh, local seafood and receive weekly or bi-weekly shares of bivalves (and other shellfish and fish).
 Check out Local Catch's Find a Local CSF web page to get connected.

 Lobster - Who doesn't love lobstah?
 And what goes best with lobster?
 Butter you say?
 You may be right…but lemon is a close second, and a healthier option.
 Try Epicurious' Lobster Salad with Spicy Lemon Dressing and you won't even miss the buttah.